 With the Life & Living Insurance calculator you can see how much it could cost you, and what you may get paid.Life & Living Insurance Calculator

 Call us on 0800 222 491.
 The Insurance team are available 8:30am to 5pm, Monday to Friday.

 A claim needs to be lodged within six months of when you first became entitled to make a claim.
 When you call, you’ll be assigned a specialist who you’ll be able to deal with directly until the claim’s resolved.

 When you call to make a claim, we’ll talk you through exactly what we need.

-Life & Living Insurance is provided by Kiwi Insurance Limited and Kiwi Insurance Limited is solely responsible for any claims under the policy.
-Kiwibank Limited does not guarantee the obligations of or any products provided by Kiwi Insurance Limited.
-Kiwibank Limited may receive a commission on any policy it arranges.
+Life & Living Insurance is provided by Kiwi Insurance Limited.
+Kiwi Insurance Limited is the only organisation responsible for claims under the cover.
+If you arrange your insurance through Kiwibank, you need to know that Kiwibank Limited doesn’t guarantee the obligations of, or any products issued by, Kiwi Insurance Limited.
+Kiwibank Limited may receive a commission on any insurance it arranges.